Raylawni Branch

-Raylawni Branch (born 1941, Hattiesburg, Forrest County, Mississippi, United States) is a black Mississippi pioneer of the Civil Rights Movement, a professional nursing educator and US Air Force Reserve officer.
+Raylawni Branch (born 1941) is a black Mississippi pioneer of the Civil Rights Movement, a professional nursing educator and US Air Force Reserve officer.
 She is best known for her leading role in the integration of the University of Southern Mississippi (Hattiesburg) in 1965, which was peaceful as opposed to the violent riot triggered by white racism after the enrollment of James Meredith at the University of Mississippi (Oxford) in 1962.

 Early life

 She was raised in Hattiesburg, Prentiss, and Mount Carmel, Mississippi, and in Chicago, Illinois.
 When her family moved from Hattiesburg to Chicago, they were homeless two or three times, living in a park.
 She does not have good memories about living in the North.
 She went to schools that were predominantly white where the teacher never spoke to her.

 She was again homeless in Chicago after the family lost its home over her father's legal problems.
 After her father died in the Cook County Jail in 1955, the family returned to Mississippi.

 By the time she was graduated from the eighth grade, she had moved eleven times and been in eight schools.
 Back in Mississippi, Branch attended Hattiesburg’s Royal Street (then Rowan) High School and graduated in 1959.
 There she learned political activism, pride, and how to work the system from Marjorie Chambers, her history teacher.
 She was also encouraged by listening to Dr. Martin Luther King Jr.'s speeches on the radio.